Fiorina161/loc/README.md

 # loc
-Count lines of codes in a given directory
+Count lines of codes in a given directory.
+Remembers last data so it can display changes since last execution.